Who is the most intelligent serial killer?

-While he scored low on IQ tests, was dyslexic and had ADHD, Henry Lee Lucas was - at least in the context of the murdering duo he was in - ‘The Smart One’.
+While he scored low on IQ tests, was dyslexic and had ADHD, Henry Lee Lucas was - at least in the context of the murdering duo he was a part of - ‘The Smart One’.
 He scored a full 11 points higher than his criminal associate Otis Toole.

 A school dropout who worked most of his life as a labourer, Fred West’s mental capacity was such that Gloucestershire Police allocated him an ‘appropriate adult’ during interviews.
 His low intelligence could account for how easily manipulated he was by his wife Rose who, it’s widely believed, was the ‘brains’ behind the married couples evil deeds.

 Famed American criminologist Roy Hazelwood separated repeat murderers into two main groups - organised and disorganised.
-Committing crimes that are planned in advance, thought through meticulously and carried out coolly and with a steady hand, ‘organised’ serial killers generally have above average IQs.
-Whereas sloppy, impulsive and messy ‘disorganised’ killers tend to score much lower on such tests.
+'Organised' serial killers generally have above average IQs, committing crimes that are planned in advance, thought through meticulously and carried out with a steady hand.
+However, 'disorganised' and impulsive killers do tend to score much lower on standardised tests.